EistenGaming/streamist/README.md

 ## The Kit

-Due to popular demand, here's the streaming kit we're using:
+Due to popular demand, here's the dev and streaming kit we're using:

 ### PC
 * [Coolermaster ATX Mastercase Maker 5t](https://amzn.to/33CetZu)